 This finishing process is flexible, and it fits into an extensive array of manufacturing processes.
-For instance, smaller beads help with lighter processes that require finely detailed works.
+For instance, smaller beads help with lighter processes that require finely detailed work.
 On the other hand, medium-size beads are the best choice when dealing with metal materials like stainless steel and aluminum.
-They are popular for their ability to hide defects on components surfaces.
+They are popular for their ability to hide defects on component surfaces.
 Larger beads are perfect for deburring and cleaning rough surfaces on metal castings and automotive parts.

 Bead blasting helps for a range of purposes, including:

 - Peening.
-This is often used in firearms to prevent the metal from cracking and resist fatigue.
+This is often used in firearms to prevent the metal from cracking and resisting fatigue.
 A study found that peening can increase fatigue strength by up to 17.14%.
 It also allows the component to take paint a lot smoother.